 Students who complete the Russell Sage College General Education program will be empowered, informed, participatory citizens in a dynamic and diverse society.
 Students will develop practical knowledge, as well as, creative and critical thinking skills to thrive in an ever-changing world where multi-layered problems demand innovative solutions.
+Students may view their general education completion status using Self Service-Student Planning on the My Progress screen.
 Student learning outcomes are assessed and documented through a variety of artifacts, course assignments, and transcripts.
 [36 credits]